Skip to content

 Adding alarms

-A new alarm is created through the POST /v2/project/{project_id}/alert endpoint.
+Threshold and throughput alarms are created through separate endpoints.
 The parameters that specify the alarm must be encoded as a JSON object and sent in the body of the request.
-Since the list of parameters is quite involved, we start with the set of parameters for threshold alarms.

 Adding a threshold alarm